inckie/AnotherGlass/README.md

 Can use Java object stream or JSON Lines to send data to Google Glass, since I don't want to mess with protocol buffers yet.

+## Debug Python client
+There is a simple Python client in `python` folder to test the Glass Enterprise application without the mobile application.
+It can send fake GPS coordinates and notifications to the Glass.
+Make sure to change communication protocol to JSON Lines by setting `SerializerProvider.currentSerializer` to `JSON`.

 ## AnotherGlass Plans

 ### General